iotaledger/hornet/documentation/docs/welcome.md

 ---
-description: Introducing Hornet, a powerful, easy to install IOTA node software written in Go.
+description: Hornet is a powerful, easy to install IOTA node software written in Go.
 It provides the full node capabilities including full support of the Chrysalis network update.
 image: /img/logo/HornetLogo.png
 keywords:
 - IOTA Node